-A new book project called Trust Land researches a period of land activism after the Civil Rights Movement that linked the US South and the Global South.
+A new book project called Your Land researches a period of land activism after the Civil Rights Movement that linked the US South and the Global South.

 Black land ownership in the US dropped from 15 million acres in 1910 to 3 million acres in 1970.
 In the 1960s, among the many activists who traveled to the South to fight for civil rights, some remained to expose forms of land theft and support the Black economy with cooperative organizations that linked the US South with the Global South.
 A constant undertow of white violence, abetted by government agencies, prevented further retention or restoration of land, but the detailed work, often in collaboration with HBCUs, identified land assets and developed land-holding organs and Black institutions to manage those resources.